-The Division of Services for Aging and Adults with Physical Disabilities (DSAAPD) has a staff of about 875 persons.
-The staff is divided into the following units: Office of the Director; Service Delivery and Program Unit; Adult Day Services Unit; Administrative Services Unit; Planning, Policy, and Training Unit; Quality Management Unit; and Long Term Care Unit.
+The Division of Services for Aging and Adults with Physical Disabilities (DSAAPD) is divided into several units including the Office of the Director; Service Delivery and Program Unit; Adult Day Services Unit; Administrative Services Unit; Planning Unit; and Long Term Care Unit.
 Below is a brief summary of the functions of each unit:

 - Office of the Director: The DSAAPD Director provides oversight for all agency services and operations.
 The Director is responsible for signing contracts and is closely involved in strategic planning, program development, and quality assurance initiatives.
 In addition, the Director provides leadership for advocacy and coordination efforts and is responsible for overseeing emergency planning activities.

-- Adult Day Services Unit: Staff in this unit operate New Horizon Adult Day Center.
+- Adult Day Services Unit: Staff in this unit operate Smyrna Adult Day Services.

-- Planning, Policy, and Training Unit: The Planning, Policy, and Training Unit carries out a variety of functions including strategic planning, emergency planning, Medicaid Waiver planning, program development, housing policy development, grant oversight, public relations, and staff training.
-Staff in this unit also oversee the agency's health & wellness programs, the Delaware Money Management Program, legal services initiatives, and lifespan respite programs.
+- Planning Unit: The Planning Unit carries out a variety of functions including strategic planning, emergency planning, program development, housing policy development, grant oversight, and public relations.
+Staff in this unit also oversee the agency's health and wellness programs, the Alzheimer's Disease Initiative, and Lifespan Respite Program.

-- Long Term Care Unit: The Long Term Care Unit operates three licensed nursing homes: Delaware Hospital for the Chronically Ill, Emily P. Bissell Hospital, and Governor Bacon Health Center.
+- Long Term Care Unit: The Long Term Care Unit operates a licensed nursing home, Delaware Hospital for the Chronically Ill.